Killing of Oscar Grant: BART

 In the days after the shooting, BART held multiple public meetings to ease tensions, led by BART Director Carole Ward Allen.
 She called on the BART Board to hire two independent auditors to investigate the shooting, and to provide recommendations to the board regarding BART Police misconduct.
 Director Ward Allen established BART's first Police Department Review Committee and worked with Assemblyman Sandre Swanson to pass AB 1586 in the California State Legislature, which enforced civilian oversight of the BART Police Department.
 BART board member Lynette Sweet said that "BART has not handled this [situation] correctly," and called for the BART police chief and general manager to step down, but only one other board member, Tom Radulovich, has supported such action.

 An investigation was conducted to determine whether any other officers should be disciplined.
 On January 12, investigation results were forwarded to the district attorney.
 The investigation, which interviewed seven police officers and 33 other witnesses, came to no conclusion and made no recommendations.
 The details were forwarded to Meyers Nave, an outside law firm, for an independent investigation.
 It was led by Jayne Williams, the former city attorney for San Leandro, and was estimated to cost $250,000.
 In August, the law firm provided two reports to BART but released only one publicly.
 The report said officers failed to follow recommended procedures, failed to work as a team, and had lapses in both tactical communication and leadership.

 KTVU broadcast cell-phone video that showed Pirone striking Grant, resulting in additional agency actions.
 BART General Manager Dorothy Dugger said a "rigorous" internal affairs investigation would be ordered.
 Later, an attorney, representing BART and referring to the same video, said that Grant provoked Pirone's blow by trying to knee Pirone at least twice, "It is our position that there was a provocation and assault on Mr. Pirone based upon a video that shows Mr. Grant apparently hitting Mr. Pirone with his knee," On September 22, KTVU reported that Meyers Nave, in its unreleased report, had recommended the termination of Tony Pirone and Marysol Domenici.
 After being on leave since the incident, Domenici was terminated on March 24, 2010.
 She was rehired the following December after labor arbitration settled in her favor.
 Pirone was terminated on April 21 after an internal investigation upheld a finding of misconduct against him.
 Like Domenici, Pirone later sought to be reinstated through arbitration.
 This is a process whereby the BART administration and BART police union elect a member of the police union to decide if the firing of Anthony Pirone was justified.
 This arbitration was delayed, as Pirone served a tour in Afghanistan in the US Army.
 When he returned, the arbitration was set to finish by the end of 2013, but was delayed until the end of 2014.
 In December 2014, BART spokesperson Alicia Trost told reporters that Pirone's arbitration was denied, and the arbitrator upheld the termination.
-Pirone's lawyer, William Rapoport, declined to comment.